 It was a few months prior to roaming around New Zealand when I had received a quick message from friends who were meeting us there to travel around the South Island.
 They were letting me know their intentions to do the famous Kawarau Bridge Bungy Jump.
 Naturally, they thought we may want to join them.

 We knew that bungy jumping was a must-do adventure activity in New Zealand.
-The Kawarau Bridge Bungy Jump is actually the first commercial bungy jump in the world.
-Queenstown, New Zealand is ground zero where this extreme sport started.
-If we were going to do a bungy jump anywhere, this was definitely the place to do it!
+And the Kawarau Bridge Bungy Jump is actually the first permanent commercial bungy jump in the world.
+The Kawarau Bridge Bungy Jump was created back in 1986 by Mr. AJ Hackett himself.